ligato/docs/docs/plugins/infra-plugins.md

 ## Process manager

-The process manager plugin provides a set of methods to create a plugin-defined processes instance implementing a set of methods to manage and monitor them.
-There are several ways how to obtain a process instance via `ProcessManager`
+The process manager plugin enables the creation of processes to  manage and monitor plugins.

+There are several possible ways to obtain a process instance via the `ProcessManager`
 API:

-**New process with options:** using method `NewProcess(<cmd>, <options>...)` which requires a command and a set of optional parameters.
+- New process with options: using method `NewProcess(<cmd>, <options>...)` which requires a command and set of optional parameters.
-**New process from template:** using method `NewProcessFromTemplate(<tmp>)` which requires template as a parameter **Attach to existing process:** using method `AttachProcess(<pid>)`.
+- New process from template: using method `NewProcessFromTemplate(<tmp>)` which requires a parameter template.
+- Attach to existing process: using method `AttachProcess(<pid>)`.
 The process ID is required to order to attach.

 ### Management

 !!! note
-    Since application (management plugin) is parent of all processes, application termination causes all started processes to stop as well.
-This can be changed with *Detach* option (see process options).
+    Since the application is parent to all processes, application termination causes all started processes to stop as well.
+This can be changed with the `Detach` option (see process options).

 Process management methods:

-* `Start()` starts the plugin-defined process, stores the instance and does initial status file read
+- `Start()` starts the plugin-defined process, stores the instance and performs an initial status file read.
-* `Restart()` tries to gracefully stop (force stop if fails) the process and starts it again.
-If the instance is not running, it is started.
+- `Restart()` attempts to gracefully stop (force stop if it fails) and then (re)start the process.
-* `Stop()` stops the instance using SIGTERM signal.
+- `Stop()` stops the instance using a SIGTERM signal.
 Process is not guaranteed to be stopped.
-Note that child processes (not detached) may end up as defunct if stopped this way.
+Note that child processes (not detached) may be killed if stopped this way.
-* `StopAndWait()` stops the instance using SIGTERM signal and waits until the process completes.
+- `StopAndWait()` stops the instance using a SIGTERM signal and waits until the process completes.
-* `Kill()` force-stops the process using SIGKILL signal and releases all the resources used.
+- `Kill()` force-stops the process using a SIGKILL signal and releases all used resources used.
-* `Wait()` waits until the process completes.
+- `Wait()` waits until the process completes.
-* `Signal()` allows user to send custom signal to a process.
+- `Signal()` allows the user to send a custom signal to a process.
 Note that some signals may cause unexpected behavior in process handling.

 Process monitor methods:

-* `IsAlive()` returns true if process is running
+- `IsAlive()` returns true if process is running
-* `GetNotificationChan()` returns channel where process status notifications will be sent.
+- `GetNotificationChan()` returns a channel where process status notifications will be sent.
 Useful when a process is created via template with 'notify' field set to true.
-In other cases, the channel is provided by user.
+In other cases, the channel is provided by a user.
-* `GetName` returns process name as defined in status file
+- `GetName` returns process name as defined in the status file.
-* `GetPid()` returns process ID
+- `GetPid()` returns process ID.
-* `UpdateStatus()` updates internal status of the plugin and returns the actual status file
+- `UpdateStatus()` updates the plugin's internal status and returns the actual status file
-* `GetCommand()` returns original process command.
-Always empty for attached processes.
+- `GetCommand()` returns the original process command.
+This will always be empty for attached processes.
-* `GetArguments()` returns original arguments the process was run with.
-Always empty for attached processes.
+- `GetArguments()` returns original arguments the process was started with.
+This will always be empty for attached processes.
-* `GetStartTime()` returns time stamp when the process was started for the last time
+- `GetStartTime()` returns the time stamp when the process was started for the last time
-* `GetUpTime()` returns process up-time in nanoseconds
+- `GetUpTime()` returns process up-time in nanoseconds

 ### Status watcher

-Every process is watched for status changes (it does not matter which way it was crated) despite the process is running or not.
-The watcher uses standard statuses (running, sleeping, idle, etc.).
-The state is read from process status file and every change is reported.
-The plugin also defines two plugin-wide statues:
+Every process is watched for status changes independed of how it was created and if the process is running or not.
+Status such as running, sleeping, idle, etc. are used.
+The state is read from a process status file and every change is reported.

+The plugin defines several system-wide status types:

-* **Initial** - only for newly created processes, means that the process command was defined but not started yet
+- Initial: only for newly created processes, meaning the process command was defined but not started yet
-* **Terminated** - if the process is not running or does not respond
+- Terminated: if the process is not running or does not respond
-* **Unavailable** - if the process is running but the status cannot be obtained The process status is periodically polled and notifications can be sent to the user defined channel.
-In case process was crated via template, channel was initialized in the plugin and can be obtained via `GetNotificationChan()`.
+- Unavailable: if the process is running but the status cannot be obtained

+The process status is periodically polled and notifications can be sent to the user defined channel.
+In case the process was created via template, the channel initialized in the plugin and can be obtained via `GetNotificationChan()`.

 ### Process options

-Following options are available for processes.
-All options can be defined in the API method as well as in the template.
+The following options are available for processes.
+All options can be defined in the API method or template.
 All of them are optional.

-**Args:** takes string array as parameter, process will be started with given arguments.
+**Args:** takes string array as a parameter and process will be started with given arguments.

-**Restarts:** takes a number as a parameter, defines count of automatic restarts when the process state becomes terminated.
+**Restarts:** takes a number as a parameter that defines the count of automatic restarts when the process state becomes terminated.

-**Writer** allows to define custom `stdOut` and `stdErr` values.
+**Writer:** can define custom `stdOut` and `stdErr` values.

 !!! note
-    Usability is limited when defined via template (only standard `os.stdout` and `os.stderr` can be used)
+    Usability is limited when defined via template.
+Only standard `os.stdout` and `os.stderr` can be used.

-**Detach:** no parameters, started process detaches from the parent application and will be given to current user.
-This setting allows the process to run even after the parent was terminated.
+**Detach:** no parameters applicable.
+Started process detaches from the parent application and will be given to the current user.
+This setting allows the process to run even after the parent has been terminated.

-**EnvVar** can be used to define environment variables (for example `os.Environ` for all)
+**EnvVar:** define environment variables (for example `os.Environ` for all)

-**Template:** requires name, and run-on-startup flag.
-This setup creates a template on process creation.
-The template path has to be set in the plugin.
+**Template:** requires name `run-on-startup` flag.
+This creates a template upon process creation.
+The template path must be set in the plugin.

-**Notify:** allows user to provide a notification channel for status changes.
+**Notify:** to provide a notification channel for status changes.

 ### Templates

-The template is a file which defines process configuration for plugin manager.
+The template is a file which defines the process configuration for the plugin manager.
 All templates should be stored in the path defined in the plugin config file.

 ```
 ./process-manager-plugin -process-manager-config=<path-to-file>
 ```

-The template can be either written by hand using proto model, or generated with the *Template* option while creating a new process.
+The template can be written "by hand" using a proto model, or generated with the `Template` option while creating a new process.

-On the plugin init, all templates are read, and those with *run-on-startup* set to 'true' are also immediately started.
-The template contains several fields defining process name, command, arguments and all the other fields from options.
+Upon plugin init, all templates are read, and those with *run-on-startup* set to `true` are started.
+The template contains several fields defining process name, command, arguments and additional options fields.

-The plugin API allows to read templates directly with `GetTemplate(<name)` or `GetAllTmplates()`.
-The template object can be used as parameter to start a new process from it.
+The plugin API is used to read templates directly with `GetTemplate(<name)` or `GetAllTmplates()`.
+The template object can be used as parameter to start a new process.

 ## Service Label

-The `servicelabel` is a small Core Agent Plugin, which other plugins can use to obtain the microservice label, i.e. the string used to identify the particular VNF.
-The label is primarily used to prefix keys in ETCD data store so that the configurations of different VNFs do not get mixed up.
+The `servicelabel` is a plugin, available to other plugins that require the use of the `microservice label`.
+The label is primarily used to prefix keys in the etcd data store so that the configurations of different VPPs are not mixed up in a [multiple vpp-agent environment][multi-vpp-agent].

 **Configuration**

-- the serviceLabel can be set either by commandline flag `microservice-label` or environment variable `MICROSERVICE_LABEL`
+- the serviceLabel can be set by the config file flag `microservice-label` or environment variable `MICROSERVICE_LABEL`

 **Example**